jofus101/jofus101.github.io/resume.md

 ## **Software Development Engineer** - Microsoft (Outlook)
 *2010 – 2013*

-+ Designed and implemented UI experiences for Outlook in a complex legacy codebase
++ Designed and implemented a UI feature for managing and saving user layouts of Outlook
 + Prototyped a new Outlook Calendar for Windows 8 focused on natural gestures and a simple yet intuitive UI
 + Participated in UX research as the developer representative  for the prototyping efforts  and helped translate user feedback into product components
 + Created layout components to manage dynamic movement, placement and animations of arbitrary elements

-# Volunteer

-## **Teacher** – ScriptEd
-*2014 - Present*

-+ Taught Web Development (HTML, CSS, Javascript) at Brooklyn International High School
-+ Designed lesson plans that effectively break down complex computer science principles into quanta appropriate for high school students

 # Education